PgBiel/elembic/src/element.typ

   }
-  assert(type(filter) == dictionary and filter-key in filter, message: "elembic: element.filtered: invalid filter, please use 'custom-element.with(...)' to generate a filter.") assert(type(rule) == function, message: "elembic: element.filtered: this is not a valid rule (not a function), please use functions such as 'set_' to create one.")
+  assert(type(filter) == dictionary and filter-key in filter, message: "elembic: element.filtered: invalid filter, please use 'custom-element.with(...)' to generate a filter.") assert(type(rule) == function, message: "elembic: element.filtered: this is not a valid rule (not a function), please use functions such as 'set_' to create one.") assert("elements" in filter, message: "elembic: element.filtered: this filter is missing the 'elements' field; this indicates it comes from an element generated with an outdated elembic version.
+Please use an element made with an up-to-date elembic version.") assert(filter.elements != (:), message: "elembic: element.filtered: this filter appears to not be restricted to any elements and is thus impossible to match.
+It must apply to exactly one element (the one receiving the set rule).
+Consider using a different filter.") assert(filter.elements != none, message: "elembic: element.filtered: this filter appears to apply to any element (e.g. it's a 'not' or 'custom' filter).
+It must match only within a certain set of elements.
+Consider using an 'and' filter, e.g. 'e.filters.and(wibble, e.not(wibble.with(a: 10)))' instead of just 'e.not(wibble.with(a: 10))', to restrict it.")

   let rule = rule([]).children.last().value.rule
   let filtered-rule = ((prepared-rule-key): true, version: element-version, kind: "filtered", filter: filter, rule: rule, name: none, names: (), mode: rule.at("mode", default: auto))